teknopaul/synergy/README.md

 refs:

 https://www.reddit.com/r/linux/comments/2fydpm/synergy_gpl_input_sharing_software_gone_paid/

+Hats off to **lavacano** for forking before the github repo was deleted.

 https://github.com/lavacano/synergy/

 The idea is to compile an old version that does not have nag-ware or incompatabilities built into the protocol to "encourage" you to upgrade.